MetaBeeAI/MetaBeeAI/metabeeai_llm/README.md

 from json_multistage_qa import ask_json

 result = asyncio.run(ask_json(
-    question="What species of bee were tested?",
-    json_path="papers/001/pages/merged_v2.json"
+    question="What methodology was used in this study?", json_path="papers/001/pages/merged_v2.json"
 ))
 print(result['answer'])